Configurational information measure of mesonic states in 4-flavor AdS/QCD: DCE of and meson resonances

 \subsection{DCE of strange axial-vector kaons $K_1$}

 We start by calculating the DCE of the $K_1$ meson family.
 The first {} \svka resonance, $n=1$, corresponds to the $K_1(1270)$ meson.
 Taking $n=2$, the state $K_1(1400){}$ is described, while $n=3$ represents the state $K_1(1650)$.
 The DCE can be then evaluated, using the energy density \eqref{em1} into Eqs. (\ref{fou}) -- (\ref{confige}).
-The DCE hybridizing the 4-flavor AdS/QCD comprises a realistic scenario that may surpass bottom-up AdS/QCD estimates for the mass spectrum of the next generation of meson resonances in the $K_1$ and $f_1$ families.
-Indeed, DCE-based techniques take into account the experimental values of the mass spectrum of the $K_1(1270)$, $K_1(1400){}$, and $K_1(1650)$ to obtain the mass spectrum of the next generation meson resonances in the $K_1$ family.
-The values of the DCE, numerically computed, for the $K_1$ meson family are listed in Table \ref{scalarmasses50}.
+The DCE hybridizing the 4-flavor AdS/QCD comprises a realistic scenario that may surpass bottom-up AdS/QCD estimates for the mass spectrum of the next generation of meson resonances, taking into account the experimental values of the mass spectrum of the $K_1(1270)$, $K_1(1400){}$, and $K_1(1650)$ to obtain the mass spectrum of the next generation meson resonances in the $K_1$ family.
+The values of the DCE, numerically computed, for the $K_1$ meson family, are listed in Table \ref{scalarmasses50}.

 The DCE-Regge trajectory of first type corresponds to expressing the DCE with respect to the $n$ quantum number.
 Quadratic polynomial interpolation of data in Table \ref{scalarmasses50} yields the DCE-Regge trajectory of first type,